sidendev/code-countdown/README.md

    - Separate the functions into individual files for better modularity.
 Currently, the main functionality is all in `main.ts`.

 2. **Naming Conventions**
-   - Refactor class and ID names to follow best practices.
+   - Refactor some class and ID names to follow best practices.

 3. **SCSS Refinements**
    - Make styles more modular and reusable using more mixins and variables.
    - Reduce the amount of code in `styles.scss`.

 4. **Styling Enhancements**
-   - Spend additional time refining the overall look and feel of the game.
+   - Spend additional time refining the overall look and feel of the game, adding some animations.
    - Implement what I had planned for the styling in the planning README.

 5. **Additional Features**